yzaimoglu/elevenlabs-go/README.md

 Full API documentation:
 - [Elevenlabs API Reference](https://elevenlabs.io/docs/api-reference/introduction)

-This client aims to be a 1:1 wrapper for the official ElevenLabs API endpoints.
+This client aims to be a 1:1 wrapper for the official ElevenLabs API Agent Platform endpoints.
 Refer to the code and GoDoc for detailed usage examples.

 ## Contributing